-When asked about using frozen chicken in slow cookers, a representative for Crock-Pot told TODAY Food via email that, "You can cook frozen meat in any Crock-Pot brand product, but suggested cook time may need to be increased."
-The company recommends using a meat thermometer to ensure that the internal temperature of the chicken is "well above" 165 degrees before consumption.
+When asked about using frozen chicken in slow cookers, a representative for Crock-Pot told TODAY Food via email, "You can cook frozen meat in any Crock-Pot brand product, but suggested cook time may need to be increased."
+The company also recommends using a meat thermometer to ensure that the internal temperature of the chicken is "well above" 165 degrees before consumption.
 The rep added, "We recommend that you refer to your product’s instruction manual as well for specific instructions and guidance."

-“It is entirely safe to prepare frozen chicken in a slow cooker or crockpot as long are you are familiar with the make and model of the device,” Super, who cooks frozen chicken breasts at home in his own slow cooker device, told TODAY Food.
+“It is entirely safe to prepare frozen chicken in a slow cooker or crockpot as long are you are familiar with the make and model of the device,” Super told TODAY.

-So, what is the USDA worried about?
+What is the USDA worried about?

 It all comes down to the temperature and the timing.

-TODAY Food asked the USDA Meat & Poultry’s public hotline about the frequency of this happening and a spokesperson said it was not something they keep records of or receive reports on from consumers.
+TODAY asked the USDA Meat & Poultry’s public hotline about the frequency of this happening and a spokesperson said it was not something they currently keep records of or receive reports on from consumers.

-“We would probably need to bring in someone from the technical staff to verify that,” said a USDA spokesperson in the media-relations department.
+“We would probably need to bring in someone from the technical staff to verify that,” said a USDA spokesperson in the media relations department.
 “Basically, our recommendations are a little bit more conservative just to make sure everyone is covered.”

 In this case, "everyone" refers to pregnant women, children, the elderly and those with compromised immune systems who are particularly susceptible to getting sick.
-For those clients, Jackie Arnett Elnahar RD, advises against eating frozen chicken prepared in a slow cooker.
+For those clients, nutritionist Jackie Arnett Elnahar advises against eating frozen chicken prepared in a slow cooker.
 For her other clients, she recommends being cognizant about the size of the frozen chicken pieces.

-Even though home cooks in a time crunch might be tempted to toss frozen chicken into a slow cooker, following the USDA guidelines will help cut down on the likelihood of harmful bacteria developing.
+While home cooks in a time crunch might be tempted to toss frozen chicken into a slow cooker, following the USDA guidelines will help cut down on the likelihood of harmful bacteria developing.